 How well does it work?

-The hormonal IUD prevents unplanned pregnancy for up to 5 years.
+The hormonal IUD prevents unintended pregnancy for up to 5 to 8 years depending on the type.

 What are the benefits?